christysnwong/trivia/README.md

 2. On your terminal, go to the directory that you just created
     * $ cd NAME_OF_DIRECTORY
 3. Git-clone and download the files from github:
-    * $ git clone https://
+    * $ git clone git@github.com:christysnwong/trivia.git
 4. Navigate to the backend folder
 5. Install all the programs required for the backend by entering this on your terminal
     * $ npm install
-6. To run the backend server on the local host (http://localhost:3001 for backend)
+6. To run the backend server on the local host (http://localhost:3001 for backend), type the following command
     * $ node server.js
 7. Navigate to the frontend folder
 8. Install all the programs required for the frontend by entering this on your terminal
     * $ npm install
-9. 6.
-To run the frontend server on the local host (http://localhost:3000 for frontend)
+9. To open the website on the local host (http://localhost:3000 for frontend), type the following command
     * $ npm start

 #### Testing